iamngoni/rope/README.md

   final bool _containsRtl;

   // Methods for bidirectional text handling
+  // Line breaking methods for text wrapping
 }
 ```

 This allows efficient traversal and slicing of large text structures, with proper handling of mixed LTR/RTL content following the Unicode Bidirectional Algorithm.
+The line breaking capabilities respect bidirectional text properties when wrapping text into multiple lines.

 ## 📄 License